-VOCAL’s T.38 Fax over IP (FoIP) software supports transmission for proprietary and industry standard real time Group 3 fax/facsimile over IP networks.
-The T.38 fax over IP / fax relay software is optimized for execution on ANSI C and leading DSP architectures.
-Our software modules may be licensed by developers as source code or binary.
-Customized solutions are available using the T.38 protocol for applications to meet specific developer requirements.
+VOCAL’s T.38 Fax over IP (FoIP) software supports transmission for proprietary and industry standard real time Group 3 fax/facsimile over IP networks using the T.38 protocol.
+The T.38 fax over IP / fax relay software is optimized for execution on ANSI C and leading DSP architectures from TI, ADI and other vendors.
+Our T.38 fax relay software modules may be licensed by developers as source code or binary.
+Customized solutions are also available for applications using the T.38 protocol.
+Please contact us to discuss your specific application requirements.

 In a typical network environment where the SIP protocol is used to establish sessions between two (or more) entities, the T.38 fax call flow is normally indicated by SDP entries in the initial SIP INVITE message.
 This may be through a particular codec type in the audio stream or through an independent media stream different from the voice audio media stream.

 After the initial INVITE, the session is typically established as an ordinary audio voice call, with the ability to switch to fax relay mode.
 With dedicated facsimile machines the initial INVITE may actually set up a T.38 connection first, which can be easily handled by modifying the startup sequence to skip the autodetection phases.
 At this point, either the detection of a tone in the local audio codec stream or the receipt of a network event such as a SIP RE-INVITE or the receipt of a RTP packet will force a transition to the fax relay mode.

 Alternatively, when integrated with VOCAL’s SIP/T.30 modules and TCP/IP network stack, a standalone internet-ready T.38 capable facsimile end terminal can be realized.
 In this configuration the modulation layer is unnecessary and so interoperability with high speed V.34 fax based terminals can be achieved without the need of digital signal processing.